rootwork/hugo-module-gallery-grid/README.md

 Unfortunately, if you want the images to be zoomable and navigable by keyboard -- that is, accessible to all users -- you pretty much need JavaScript to do it.
-And at that point, you might as well use the JS for some other niceties, like making sure the image doesn't scale off the edge of the screen.
+And at that point, you might as well use JS for some other niceties, like making sure the image doesn't scale off the edge of the screen.

 **Why can't you just point your shortcode at a directory of images?**